Frenky1988/msn_chat-flutter/README.md

 # MSN Chat
 This is fully functional public chat application.
-Made with Flutter using Firebase Cloud
+Made with Flutter using Firebase Cloud!